 6. Start an Achievement / Love wall / poster / pin board.
 Cut out cards from people where they sign 'love from and their name', cut out meaningful pictures, put up certificates, cartoons, quotes, invitations to events, anything that triggers a good memory and / a good smile / laugh.
 Arrange the cut outs, memories and motivations on the wall.
 Enjoy them daily.

-7. Find / choose a role model, someone who you aspire to completely, mine is Audrey Hepburn.
+7. Find / choose a role model, someone who you aspire to completely, mine are Jesus Christ and Audrey Hepburn.
 Get a photo / picture / poster of them and put it up somewhere where you will see them greet you and smile at you daily.

 8. Have a vision wall / poster / pin board.
 Find things to represent all your dreams and desires, be it a degree you desire to have, a car you envisage yourself driving, a whole bunch of holiday places you long to go to.
 Put them all up there and when you walk past smile as you pretend you are there, carry on walking in that positive space.
 You aren't saying you are going to get it, you are enjoying the pretend.
 It's not an 'I don't have wall', it's an I'm already there wall, it's an I've already done that wall.
 Make the story as indulgent as you like.